Definition and Types of Adjective | Parts of Speech

 • This is a better working calculator.

-The Superlative Degree of Comparison is used when some quality in one thing or person is highest than anything or anyone else.
-Superlative degree is used when a thing or person is in comparison with more than one thing or person.
+The superlative degree of comparison is used when the some quality in one thing or person is highest than anything or anyone else.
+Superlative degree is used when a thing or person is in comparison against more than one thing or person.

 Examples: